Logo

 Similar to Aave, Curve has been operating since January 2020 without any major exploits or hacks.
 It had over $24 billion dollars of total value locked in the protocol at its peak, acting as a huge bounty for any hacker to exploit the protocol if it were possible.

-Interest earned for providing liquidity on safe stablecoins like USDC, USDT, and DAI usually hovers around 1-3% during average market conditions.
-These yields do not bear directional risks and are attractive for users who want to earn yield on USD while staying liquid.
+Interest earned for providing liquidity on safe stablecoins like USDC, USDT, and DAI usually hovers around 2% to 5% during average market conditions.

 How are Curve and OUSD Related?

-OUSD has integrated a list of curated DeFi protocols to earn yields for its users, Curve being one of them.
+OUSD has integrated a list of curated DeFi protocols to earn yield for its users, Curve being one of them.
 By having a variety of DeFi protocols that OUSD can deploy stablecoins to, OUSD has the ability to deploy capital to the strategies that earn the highest yields at that time.
-By doing so, OUSD has been yielding approximately 5.3% for holders.
+By doing so, OUSD has been yielding approximately 22% over the trailing 14-days (data as of January 2025).

 Since yields are dynamic, OUSD can earn more yield than lending on Curve, Aave, or Compound alone.
 It’s also ideal for holders dealing with less capital, as OUSD rewards accrue directly to your wallet daily.
 This means you will not have to pay prohibitive gas fees to harvest your rewards, and OUSD remains fully liquid while earning interest.